Master Thesis Process

 Handing in your Thesis

-Submit your thesis electronically via Learn@WU and send your supervisor a copy of the thesis via email.
-Please fill out the cover electronically and place it at the beginning of your thesis.
+Submit your thesis via Learn@WU and send your supervisor a copy of the thesis via email.
+Additionally, please send us your presentation from the Marketing Study Project.

 Also hand in the raw data you used in your thesis (e.g., via Dropbox or Google Drive) as well as a commented analysis file, so that your supervisor can replicate your results.